abraunegg/onedrive/docs/usage.md

 In order to fix the upload or download failures, you may need to:
 *   Review the application output to determine what happened
 *   Re-try your command utilising a resync to ensure your system is correctly synced with your Microsoft OneDrive Account

+### Resumable Transfers
+The OneDrive Client for Linux supports resumable transfers for both uploads and downloads.
+This capability enhances the reliability and robustness of file transfers by allowing interrupted operations to continue from the last successful point, instead of restarting from the beginning.
+This is especially important in environments with unstable network connections or during large file transfers.

+#### What Are Resumable Transfers?
+A resumable transfer is a process that:
+*   Detects when a file upload or download was interrupted due to a network error, system shutdown, or other external factors.
+*   Saves the current state of the transfer, including offsets, temporary filenames, and online session metadata.
+*   Upon application restart, automatically detects these incomplete operations and resumes them from where they left off.

+#### When Does It Occur?
+Resumable transfers are automatically engaged when:
+*   The application is not started with --resync.
+*   Interrupted downloads exist with associated metadata saved to disk.
+*   Interrupted uploads using session-based transfers are pending resumption.

+> [!IMPORTANT]
+> If a --resync operation is being performed, all resumable transfer metadata is purged to ensure a clean and consistent resynchronisation state.

+#### How It Works Internally
+*   **Downloads:** Partial download state is stored as a JSON metadata file, including the online hash, download URL, and byte offset.
+The file itself is saved with a .partial suffix.
+When detected, this metadata is parsed and the download resumes using HTTP range headers.
+*   **Uploads:** Session uploads use OneDrive Upload Sessions.
+If interrupted, the session URL and transfer state are persisted.
+On restart, the client attempts to resume the upload using the remaining byte ranges.

+#### Benefits of Resumable Transfers
+*   Saves bandwidth by avoiding full re-transfer of large files.
+*   Improves reliability in poor network conditions.
+*   Increases performance and reduces recovery time after unexpected shutdowns.

+#### Considerations
+Resumable state is only preserved if the client exits gracefully or the system preserves temporary files across sessions.

+If `--resync` is used, all resumable data is discarded intentionally.

+#### Recommendations
+*   Avoid using `--resync` unless explicitly required.
+*   Enable logging (`--enable-logging`) to help diagnose resumable transfer behaviour.
+*   For environments where network interruptions are common, ensure that the system does not clean temporary or cache files between reboots.

+> [!NOTE]
+> Resumable transfer support is built-in and requires no special configuration.
+It is automatically applied during both standalone and monitor operational modes when applicable.

 ## Frequently Asked Configuration Questions